 Moccamaster’s latest machine that brews one cup of coffee directly in the cup.
 The machine has a volume of 33cl, a power of 1090w and a brewing time of 4 minutes.
 The machine automatically shuts off when it has finished brewing.

-Machines labeled AO (Auto Off) automatically turn off the hotplate after 2 hours, avoiding the classic sauce color at the bottom of the jar when it has been forgotten for half a day.
+Machines labelled AO (Auto-Off) automatically turn off the hotplate after 2 hours, avoiding the classic sauce colour at the bottom of the jar when it has been forgotten for half a day.

 In addition to the models I have shown here, there are a few variants with higher volume and some models, with two or four brewing units put together.

 Below you can find a decent selection of good Moccamaster coffee machines, available today.